-- Around 90% of applications received by 30 September 2024 were made online, while 8% were telephone applications and 2% were paper applications.
-All remaining applications have been classed as 'Other channels', amounting to less than 1% of total applications [Table 3].
-The About the data section has further information about the application channel data. - The proportion of applications made online was 89% in July, 88% in August and 88% in September 2024.
-The remaining applications were by telephone and by paper application [Table 3].
+Around 90% of applications received by 31 March 2025 were made online, while 8% were telephone applications and 2% were paper applications.
+All remaining applications have been classed as 'Other channels', amounting to less than 1% of total applications.

 Age group